roblatour/esp32PortainerMonitor/README.md

  ![photo](https://github.com/user-attachments/assets/4be64526-5373-453e-8021-079206fb6a89)

  - automatically sorts and displays containers by their status and name
- - as needed you can touch the display to scroll up, down, left or right
+ - information on the display may be scroll up, down, left or right as needed
  - user defined refresh rate

 ## the open source code provides an example of how to: